St. Louis Hills:

 - 2 min read

-Several months ago, MDRF Enterprises was engaged to perform a certified personal property appraisal as part of a divorce proceeding involving firearms.
-The request was straightforward.
-She needed professional documentation for a small firearm collection so the process could move forward properly.
+Initially, MDRF Enterprises was engaged to perform a certified personal property appraisal as part of a divorce proceeding.
+The objective was clear: provide professional, court-ready documentation for a small firearm collection to ensure the legal process could move forward.

 The Firearms Involved